AngeloPO83/PowershellScripts/README.md

 ### Script 2: Reset Password Remotely (2019)
 After learning a bit about the concept of threads I started developing small other pieces of code to help the IT staff.
-This one allows you to reset an user account password in a remote computer.
+This one allows you to reset an user local account password in a remote computer.

 <img src="Scripts/Images/Reset_Computer_Pass.png" alt="Reset Password Remotely GUI" width="350" />